 In presbyopia, the lens thickens and loses its flexibility, and the eye cannot focus on a near object.
 Light entering the eye is focused (focal point) behind the retina instead of on the retina.
 This causes blurred vision.

-Author: Healthwise Staff Kathleen Romito, MD - Family Medicine Adam Husney, MD - Family Medicine Christopher Joseph Rudnisky, MD, MPH, FRCSC - Ophthalmology
+Author: Healthwise Staff Medical Review: Kathleen Romito MD - Family Medicine Adam Husney MD - Family Medicine Christopher J. Rudnisky MD, MPH, FRCSC - Ophthalmology